-As a support and service provider, the Charity has formed partnerships with Worthing Scope and the Diocese of Chichester in order for additional services to be provided.
-In these partnerships, both these organisations take on the role of housing provider, enabling Outreach 3 Way to provide support and assistance to those who need it.
+As a support and service provider, the Charity has formed partnerships with the Diocese of Chichester, Transform and Southdown Housing in order for additional services to be provided.
+In these partnerships, the organisations take on the role of housing provider, enabling Outreach 3 Way to provide support and assistance to those who need it.